57th Fighter-Interceptor Squadron

-The 57th Fighter-Interceptor Squadron, also known as "The Black Knights of Keflavik", is an inactive United States Air Force unit.
-The 57 FIS was last stationed at Naval Air Station Keflavik, Iceland.
-It was inactivated on 1 March 1995.
+The 57th Fighter Squadron (57 FS), also known as "The Black Knights", is an active United States Air Force unit that is assigned to the 85th Fighter Group.
+The squadron was reactivated at Ebbing Air National Guard Base, Arkansas, on 2 July 2024 as an F-35A Lightning II training unit focused on NATO and Allied pilots.
+Although located on an Arkansas Air National Guard installation at a joint civil-military airport, the 57 FS is an active duty USAF command that functions as a geographically separated unit (GSU) of the Air Education and Training Command's (AETC) 33rd Fighter Wing (33 FW) at Eglin AFB, Florida.
+The 57th Fighter-Interceptor Squadron (57 FIS) was previously stationed at Naval Air Station Keflavik, Iceland, between 1954 and 1995, from where it policed the GIUK gap.

 History

 World War II

-The squadron was activated at Hamilton Field, California as the 57th Pursuit Squadron on 15 January 1941, as one of the three original squadrons of the 54th Pursuit Group.
-It trained with Curtiss P-36 Hawks and Curtiss P-40 Warhawks, then moved to Everett Army Air Field, where it served as a part of the air defense force for the Pacific coast during the first few months of World War II.
+The squadron was activated at Hamilton Field, California as the 57th Pursuit Squadron on 15 January 1941 as one of the three original squadrons of the 54th Pursuit Group.
+It trained with Curtiss P-36 Hawks and Curtiss P-40 Warhawks, then moved to Everett Army Air Field, Washington where it served as a part of the air defense force for the Pacific coast during the first few months of World War II.
 It was formed with a cadre from the 35th Pursuit Group.
 The squadron was redesignated as a fighter unit in May 1942.

 On 20 June 1942, the air echelon of the 54th PG (now FG) took its P-40s and newly assigned Bell P-39 Airacobras to Elmendorf Field, Alaska, where it served in combat against the Japanese forces that invaded the Aleutian Islands during the summer of 1942.
-The unit did not in itself take any part in the action against the Japanese in the Aleutians, but a detachment of eleven of the pilots saw service with the 42d which was based at Kodiak NAS, Adak and between them got three confirmed victories and two probables.
-On 4 August 1942, the 57th was moved to Kodiak NAS, Adak and there replaced the 42d.
+The unit did not in itself take any part in the action against the Japanese in the Aleutians, but a detachment of eleven of the pilots saw service with the 42d which was based at Adak Army Air Field, Alaska and between them got three confirmed victories and two probables.
+On 4 August 1942, the 57th was moved to Kodiak Adak AAF and there replaced the 42d.
 All its pilots were rotated to Adak to gain combat experience.
 Squadron pilots were credited with the destruction of three enemy aircraft while deployed to Alaska.

 The air echelon returned to the United States in December 1942 and rejoined the group, which had been assigned to Third Air Force in Louisiana, and became a replacement training unit (RTU) for North American P-51 Mustang pilots.
 RTUs were oversized units training individual pilots or aircrews.
 The unit's P-39s were to be flown to Duncan Field, Texas for depot-level overhaul.
 It was reequipped with the North American P-51A Mustang, thereby becoming the first P-51 unit in the AAF.